Jaimilit/beyond-the-barbell/README.md

 Competition Booking Page - Where a user can view the competitions they are booked and/or delete their bookings.
 ![Competition Booking page](./media/competitionbooking.png)

-Connect With Us - This is where users can do severl things - contact us, read/write reviews, join newsletter, read the private policy.
+Connect With Us - This is where users can do several things - contact us, read/write reviews, join newsletter, read the private policy.
 Contact us offers a fully functional form for the user to contact us.
 ![contact us page](./media/contactus.png)
 The Reviews Page the user can read reviews of personal trainers as well as write their own review.
 The review will need to be approved first by admin prior to posting.